 6. Never Give Up: Norman (Ronald Pickup).

 As Evelyn says in a voiceover: The only failure is failure to try.
+That’s the lesson in the Second Best Exotic Marigold Hotel.
 And they all try very hard at something new and different – in spite of their fears.
-At the end of The (first) Best Exotic Marigold Hotel each is freed from a particular kind of prison.
+At the end of The (first), Best Exotic Marigold Hotel each is freed from a particular kind of prison.
 Tune in for The Second Best Exotic Marigold Hotel.
-Let’s see how well they’re faring.
+Let’s see how they’re faring.